jordansissel/sysadvent/2011/08/article.md

               CGroup: name=systemd:/system/nagios.service
                       └ 23601 /usr/sbin/nagios -d /etc/nagios/nagios.cfg

-Funky, though ignoring old SYSV start scripts, having an explicit 'ExecStart' and 'ExecStop' settings can be useful in putting together systemd and software that insists on being run with its own management tools to stop and start.
+Funky, though it shows two features of systemd.
+First, it supports old sysv init scripts.
+Second, having explicit 'ExecStart' and 'ExecStop' settings can be useful in putting together systemd and software that insists on being run with its own management tools to stop and start.

 ## Concerns

-This section is more sourced from my feelings on systemd than from facts as above, so take this with a grain of salt.
+This section is more sourced from my feelings on systemd than from facts, so take this with a grain of salt.

 My first problem with systemd is the huge feature list.
-It looks to be trying to replace /sbin/init, SYSV init scripts and runlevels, inetd, udevd, automount, and supports cgroups, inotify, and more.
+It looks to be trying to replace `/sbin/init`, SYSV init scripts and runlevels, inetd, udevd, automount, and supports cgroups, inotify, and more.
 That's a pretty big feature space, and it reflects in the size of the code base.
 At this time of writing, the lines of code in systemd around 82000 lines of code.
 Of those, only about 1000 are tests.
-That's got me quite worried.
+Only 1.2% of the code appears to be tests?
+Yikes.

 Further, systemd is a major consolidation of several components of the system.
 I don't really want software replacing major components (/sbin/init, cron, etc)